Business and management studies

 Teaching method: Lecture, Workshop

-You examine the nature, purpose and scope of auditing, including statutory audits, the regulatory environment, and professional ethics in auditing.
+You examine the nature, purpose and scope of auditing, including statutory audits, the regulatory environment and professional ethics.

 - planning and risk assessment